opensafely/documentation/docs/github-codespaces.md

 The current Codespaces configuration is based on Linux.
-Common command-line tools that you might expect from a Linux installation, such as `cat`, `grep' and more are available to use in the Visual Studio Code terminal.
+Common command-line tools that you might expect from a Linux installation, such as `cat`, `grep` and more are available to use in the Visual Studio Code terminal.

 !!! info
     You do not need to know how to work with Linux